BETA PHOTO: Overview of trails (orange), Brewer Buttress locat...

 Follow the climber's trail through the trees, easy at first.
 The trail will open up and get steeper as you reach cliff bands.
 Eventually the trail will become very exposed as it leads from right to left along a narrow ledge system.
 A cairn marks the beginning of a scrambling section.

 Climb up a steep wall, improbable looking considering this is only the approach.
 This leads to a steep gully.
 Climb the gully and the right wall of the gully to the top of the cliff band.
-This scrambling section is very exposed and is probably class 3 or even class 4.
+This scrambling section is very exposed and beginning of it is probably class 3 or even class 4.

 From the top of the cliff band, a trail leads to the base of Eisenhower Tower.